 A quick disclaimer

 The numbers used in the scenario below were collected on July 9, 2013.
-It is always possible for prices to change, so please be sure to double-check your math before purchasing tickets using the advice below.
+It’s always possible for prices to change, so please be sure to double-check your math before purchasing tickets using the advice below.

 I am going to Universal Orlando and its two theme parks, Universal Studios Florida and Islands of Adventure.
-I am heading there for Christmas 2013, and I know it is going to be crazy busy from looking the OI Universal crowd calender.
+I am heading there for Christmas 2013, and I know it is going to be crazy busy from looking at OI’s free 12-month Universal Orlando crowd calender.
 I want to do it right with Park-to-Park admission tickets and Express Passes.
 I am going to be visiting on December 24 through 26, and so I will be getting 3-day admission ticket for the parks.
 Let’s take a look at what this would usually cost for just one person:

 3-day Park-to-Park ticket online (ages 10 and up) = $159.00 plus tax and fees.